• Skip to primary navigation

 • When cooking squash or kalabasa, you can either have the skin peeled or not.
 If you are sure that the kalabasa is grown organically, you can choose not to peel it.

-• For variation, add mung beans (monggo beans) to this dish.
-Make sure to boil the mung beans ahead before adding them to the Ginataang Kalabasa to save cooking time.
+• Add mung beans (monggo beans) to this dish.
+Make sure to boil the mung beans ahead before adding them to save cooking time.

-• Adding chopped string beans to this dish makes it much more delicious and healthier!
+• Adding chopped string beans or long beans to this dish, makes it much more delicious and healthier!

-• Storage: Since it has coconut milk, this dish must be stored in the refrigerator and up for 3 days.
+• Since it has coconut milk, remember to keep this dish in the fridge for up to three days.
+Freezing isn't recommended for the best flavor.

 • vegetable oil